Buying a Used Motorcycle

 A little slack in the clutch cable is normal and any excess can usually be adjusted out.
 Squeeze the clutch in.
 Is it smooth?
 Release the clutch slowly.
 It should release smoothly.
 You should not feel any “snags” or “pops” as the clutch lever is engaged or released.
 Have a seat on the bike.
 Engage the clutch.
 The bike should roll smoothly with little resistance while in first gear with the clutch engaged.

 Check the tension of the drive chain by pulling it away from the rear sprocket at the three o’clock position.
-(Nine o’clock if you’re left handed) you should not be able to pull it farther than about half way off the sprocket tooth.
+You should not be able to pull it farther than about half way off the sprocket tooth.
 Any farther and it’s time to replace.
 The inner area of the chain that contacts the sprocket should be clean, smooth and shiny.

 The normal appearance of coolant is neon green and should smell sweet.
 With the engine cold, remove the coolant cap and take a look.
 Green is great.
 Brown colored coolant could mean either rust or oil has invaded the engine.
 If the engine has begun to rust, you will want to consider some costly repairs in the future.
 If you have oil in your coolant you may have a leaking head gasket or failed O-rings.
 O-ring repair is not a death warrant for a bike but fixing a head gasket is a job for an expert “gear head”, so you may want to re-consider your purchase if this condition exists.

 Ask for all the service records and receipts for the bike.
 The thoughtful rider will save all service records.
 Perhaps the seller is the “do it yourself “type.
 This is not necessarily a bad thing.
-One of the best used cars I ever bought was off a racing car mechanic.
-The thoughtful “do it your selfer” should have receipts and records of all repairs.
-We also recommend that you get an official Motorcycle History Report from Cyclechex.
+One of the best used motorcycles I ever bought was off an avid club racer/mechanic.
+The thoughtful “do it your self-er” should have receipts and records of all repairs.
+We also recommend that you get an official Motorcycle History Report.
 It’s inexpensive “peace of mind” when buying.

 Finally, once you’ve made your purchase, have your bike inspected by a qualified motorcycle mechanic.
 This vehicles safety should always be your primary concern.